 - (1) Shared Costs are costs incurred for the common benefit of the MDL as a whole.
-No client-related costs can be considered as Shared Costs.
+No individual client-related costs can be considered as Shared Costs.
 All costs of a substantial nature that meet these requirements and fall under the following categories shall be considered Shared Costs and qualify to be submitted and paid directly from the MDL account.
-All Shared Costs must be approved by Plaintiffs' Liaison Counsel prior to payment.
+All Shared Costs must be approved by Plaintiffs' Liaison Counsel prior to being incurred and prior to payment.
 Shared Costs include: - a.
-Court, filing and service costs - b.
+Court, filing and service costs

+- b.
 Deposition and court reporter costs - c.
 Document Depository: creation, operation, staffing, equipment and administration - d.
-Plaintiffs' Liaison Counsel administrative matters (e.g., expenses for equipment, technology, courier services, long distance, telecopier, electronic service, photocopy and printing, secretarial/temporary staff, etc.) - e.
+Plaintiffs' Liaison Counsel administrative matters (e.g., expenses for equipment, technology, courier services, long distance, conference calls, telecopier, electronic service,postage, meeting expenses, travel for administrative matters, photocopy and printing, secretarial/temporary staff, etc.) - e.
 PSC group administration matters such as meetings and conference calls - f.
 Legal and accountant fees - g.
 Expert witness and consultant fees and expenses - h.
-Printing, copying, coding, scanning (out of house or extraordinary firm cost) - I. Research by outside third party vendors/consultants/attorneys - j.
+Printing, copying, coding, shipping, scanning (both in and out of house or extraordinary firm cost) - i.
+Research by outside third party vendors/consultants/attorneys - j.
 Common witness expenses including travel - k.
 Translation costs - 1.
-Bank or financial institution charges

-- m.
-Investigative services - (2) Plaintiffs' Liaison Counsel shall prepare and be responsible for distributing to the appropriate plaintiffs' counsel and the PSC reimbursement procedures and the forms associated therewith.
+Bank or financial institution charges - m.
+Investigative services - n.
+Claims Administrator charges - o.
+Special Master charges. - (2) Plaintiffs' Liaison Counsel shall prepare and be responsible for distributing to the appropriate plaintiffs' counsel and the PSC reimbursement procedures and the forms associated therewith.
 Request for payments should include sufficient information to allow Plaintiffs' Liaison Counsel and the CPA to account properly for costs and to provide adequate detail to the Court.
 All requests shall be subject to review and approval by Plaintiffs' Liaison Counsel.